 The term fund balance is generally used for governmental funds (the General Fund and Special Revenue Funds) and net position is used for government wide funds (the Enterprise funds and governmental funds shown as fully accrued when required).
 VCTC's fund balance is the difference between the agency's assets and liabilities while the net position is the difference between assets and deferred outflows of resources less liabilities and deferred inflows of resources.
 VCTC reports its fund balances as nonspendable, restricted, committed, assigned and unassigned fund balances to identify the extent to which the Commission is bound to honor constraints on the specific purposes for which amounts can be spent.
-When both restricted and unrestricted resources first and then unrestricted resources in the following manner: restricted, committed, assigned and unassigned for use, it is the Commission's policy to use the most restricted resources first and then unrestricted resources in the following manner: restricted, committed, assigned and unassigned.
+When both restricted and unrestricted resources are available for use, it is the Commission's policy to use the most restricted, assigned and unassigned and unassigned and unassigned.
 The Commission reports its net position as Net Invested in Capital Assets, Restricted and Unrestricted.
 The Commission in its adopted fund balance policy has designated the authority to assign amounts used for specific purposes to the Executive Director and the Finance Director.
+The Commission is in compliance with this policy.